greglook/merkledag-server/README.md

 DELETE /blocks/:id    Remove a block from the store (may not be allowed)
 ```

+### Nodes

-Next are the nodes resources, which read blocks and attempt to interpret the
+The node routes read blocks and attempt to interpret the data inside.
+Getting a
-data inside.
+node returns the metadata (such as encoding and links) as headers and the node
+content as the response body.

 ```
 POST   /nodes/             Create a node by providing structured data.